 These days, you won’t need to head to the sports bar or spring for a cable plan if you want to catch every NHL game this season.
-Whether you’re an Arizona Coyotes or Winnipeg Jets fan, here’s what you need to know about watching the NHL without a cable TV plan.
+Whether you’re an Anaheim Ducks or Winnipeg Jets fan, here’s what you need to know about watching the NHL without a cable or satellite subscription.

 1. Subscribe to a live TV streaming service